Ingenuity in Action Advisor Overview

 What should advisors know?

-In order to complete the activity, a student must find a faculty or staff sponsor who will provide mentorship and guidance throughout this activity.
-This sponsor will ultimately approve or deny the student's reflection.
-If a student has a question about submitting a reflection, they should contact their sponsor.
+In order to complete each experience, a student must find a faculty or staff sponsor who will provide mentorship and guidance throughout this activity.
+This sponsor will need to approve both the student's proposal at the start of the experience and the student's final reflection, submitted within two weeks of completing their experience in order for the student's experience to be transcripted.

 Advisor FAQ